P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 ### Describe various methods/types of Business Analytics with suitable example. **6M**

+> **Business Analytics (BA)** uses data to help businesses make smart decisions.
+It has four main types, each answering a different question.

 > [!abstract] 1.
 Descriptive Analytics
 >
-> Descriptive analytics is the most basic type of analytics.
-It examines past data to describe what has already happened.
-The main goal is to summarize the data and present it in an understandable way.
+> This is about looking at what already happened.
+It answers the question, "What happened?" by summarizing past data into easy-to-read reports and dashboards.
 >
-> -   **Example**: A store tracks daily sales to see how many items were sold last week.
+> -   **Example**: A bakery looks at its sales data from last month to see which bread was the most popular.
 >

 ***

 > [!abstract] 2.
 Diagnostic Analytics
 >
-> Diagnostic analytics goes a step further by investigating why something happened.
-This method uses techniques like data discovery to find the root cause of a specific outcome or problem.
+> This type explains why something happened.
+It digs into the data to find the root cause of an event.
+It answers the question, "Why did it happen?"
 >
-> -   **Example**: A store's sales dropped last week.
-Diagnostic analytics helps them discover the cause, such as a popular item being out of stock.
+> -   **Example**: The bakery's sales dropped.
+Diagnostic analytics would show that the drop was because a key ingredient for their most popular bread was unavailable.
 >

 ***

 > [!abstract] 3.
 Predictive Analytics
 >
-> Predictive analytics uses historical data and statistical models to forecast what is likely to happen in the future.
-It provides a probable outcome based on patterns found in past data.
+> This is about forecasting what will happen next.
+It uses historical data to predict future outcomes.
+It answers the question, "What will happen?"
 >
-> -   **Example**: A streaming service analyzes a user's viewing history to predict what movie they will want to watch next.
+> -   **Example**: The bakery uses past sales data to predict how many loaves of bread they will sell next week.
 >

 ***

 > [!abstract] 4.
 Prescriptive Analytics
 >
-> Prescriptive analytics is the most advanced form of business analytics.
-It not only predicts what will happen but also recommends a course of action to achieve the best outcome.
-It suggests "what should be done."
+> This is the most advanced type.
+It not only predicts what will happen but also recommends the best action to take.
+It answers the question, "What should we do?"
 >
-> -   **Example**: A GPS app uses traffic and weather data to recommend the fastest route for your journey right now.
+> -   **Example**: The bakery's system analyzes upcoming weather, local events, and past sales to recommend the exact number of each type of bread to bake to avoid waste and maximize profit.
 >
 ***

 - [ ] Q.7